Energy conversion from heat to electricity by highly reversible phase-transforming ferroelectrics: Material development

-For demonstration, it is critical to fabricate a high quality capacitor with the capacitance sensitive to temperature variation within the thermal fluctuation range.
-A previous energy conversion attempt \cite{bucsek2019} by first-order phase transformation evidently suggests that the single BaTiO$_3$ crystal can magnificently enhance the performance of the device.
-We adopted the floating zone method (Methods), an economic way to grow single crystals, to coarsen the grains in two fine-grained polycrystals: Zr0.01 Ce0.001 and Zr0.005 Ce0.005.
-We aimed to synthesize single or coarse-grained crystals used for energy conversion device.
-The as-grown crystal rod was sliced along its growth direction.
-After mechanical polishing, both Zr0.01 Ce0.001 and Zr0.005 Ce0.005 slices are semi-transparent in Fig. \ref{fig:laue}.
 Since we used polycrystal seeds for the floating zone process, the cutting process of the as-grown rod was done without acknowledgment of orientation information.
-Fig. \ref{fig:laue} shows the post-cut orientation maps characterized by synchrotron X-ray Laue microdiffraction at Advanced Light Source, Beamline 12.3.2 at Lawrence Berkeley National Lab.
+Figure \ref{fig:laue} shows the post-cut orientation maps characterized by synchrotron X-ray Laue microdiffraction at Advanced Light Source, Beamline 12.3.2 at Lawrence Berkeley National Lab.
 Clearly, the Zr0.005 Ce0.005 plate is a single crystal of millimeter size, while the Zr0.01 Ce0.001 plate is a coarse-grained crystal having multiple millimeter grains.
 The surface normal of Zr0.005 Ce0.005 is measured as [0.9, 1.5, 1.8] written in the crystal basis.
-Although it is not perfectly aligned with the polar axis [001], its $\pjump$ reaches 11.7$\mu$C/cm$^2$, corresponding to $\kappa = 1.93\mu$C/cm$^{2}$K, shown in Fig. \ref{fig:single}(a)-(b).
-These values are even larger than the reported values of single crystal BaTiO$_3$ aligned with its polar axis \cite{moya2013}.
-In supplementary information, we show that similar pyroelectric behaviors are observed in a Zr0.005Ce0.005 slice from another rod grown by the same synthesis procedure.
-Table \ref{tab:fom} compares the pyroelectric properties among important relaxor ferroelectrics in literature.
-Since the goal of energy conversion is to harvest low-grade waste heat, we consider 20$^\circ$C temperature difference near 100$^\circ$C to benchmark the ferroelectrics in our work and literature.
+Although it is not perfectly aligned with the polar axis [001], its $\pjump$ reaches 11.7$\mu$C/cm$^2$, corresponding to $\kappa = 1.93\mu$C/cm$^{2}$K, shown in Figure \ref{fig:single}(a)-(b).

+These values are about twice of the largest reported values in single crystal BaTiO$_3$ aligned with its polar axis \cite{moya2013}.
+Since the goal of energy conversion is to harvest low-grade waste heat, we consider 20$^\circ$C temperature difference near 100$^\circ$C to benchmark the ferroelectrics in our work and literature in Table \ref{tab:fom}.
 Zr0.005 Ce0.005 single crystal exhibits by far the largest polarization jump and pyroelectric coefficient.
 The coarsened Zr0.01 Ce0.001 crystal also exhibits some degree of improvement in $\pjump$ compared with its fine-grained polycrystal counterpart.
+Figure \ref{fig:single} compares the ferroic properties near the transformation temperature between the single/coarsened crystals and their polycrystalline form.
+First, we confirmed that both transform at the same temperature despite whether they are single or poly crystals.
+Second, both polarization jump and pyroelectric coefficient at transition temperature are magnified significantly.
+The leakage current densities are 0.064 $\mu$A/cm$^2$ for Zr0.005 Ce0.005, and 0.337 $\mu$A/cm$^2$ for Zr0.01 Ce0.001.